hanshengjiang/npmle_git/README.md

 When running scripts, certain command-line arugments can be passed to the script in order to switch between different numerical settings.
 The users can consult the configuration part at the beginning of the scripts.

 ### Multiple run
-There are also scripts that can easily running multiple simulations with one-line command.
+There are also scripts that can run multiple simulations with one-line command.
 For example,
 ```{python}
 python run_multiple_simulations.py
 ```